Football had never been shown on the television as much as in the 1990’s, so I was very fortunate to be growing up in the ground-breaking era.

 SUPER SUNDAY AND MONDAY NIGHT FOOTBALL

-I missed the first season of the Premier League as we didn’t have Sky installed at home until early in the 1993/94 season.
+I missed the first season of the Premier League as we didn’t have Sky installed at home until the 1993/94 season.
 It’s just as well, because Sky made a real song and dance of the inaugural Premier League.

 In the early days of Sky’s coverage, Martin Tyler would commentate on Super Sunday and Ian Darke would do the Monday Night games.
 I always liked Darke’s excitable commentary on the Monday night but Sky preferred Tyler, who is still commentating for them to this day.

 Andy Gray would offer his tactical analysis of the weekend’s action in the studio before the match on Monday Night Football.
-He would also show tactical analysis using various technical contraptions over the course of the decade.
+He would also show tactical analysis using various tactical contraptions over the course of the decade.